MicrosoftDocs/learn/learn-pr/azure/create-windows-virtual-machine-in-azure/includes/3-exercise-create-a-vm.md

 1. In *Search services and marketplace* search box, search for and select *Windows Server*, and press <kbd>Enter</kbd>.
 The **Windows Server** pane appears.

 1. There are several Windows Server options to choose from to create your VM.
-In the **Plan** dropdown list, scroll to the bottom, and select **[smalldisk] Windows Server 2019 Datacenter**.
+In the **Plan** dropdown list, scroll down, and select **[smalldisk] Windows Server 2019 Datacenter**.

 1. Select **Create**.
 The **Create a virtual machine** pane appears.